mspnp/serverless-reference-implementation/src/ClientApp/readme.md

           gh auth login
        ```

-   1. Create Microsoft Entra application and service principal and then assign a role on your subscription to your application so that your workflow has access to your subscription.
+   1. Create a Microsoft Entra application and service principal then assign a role on your subscription to your application so that your workflow has access to your subscription.

        ```bash
          GH_ACTION_FEDERATED_IDENTITY=$(az ad app create --display-name ghActionFederatedIdentity)